Coronavirus: What does blood type have to do with COVID-19? | DW | 19.06.2020

 Focus on the blood type

-German and Norwegian researchers have analyzed the different blood types in association with the course of COVID-19 in patients.
-They have come up with some amazing results, which they published in the New England Journal of Medicine on June 17.
+German and Norwegian researchers have analyzed the different blood types with regards to COVID-19.
+They have come up with some amazing results, which they published in the New England Journal of Medicine.

-In the study, the researchers examined 1,610 patients with COVID-19 respiratory failure.
-These people came from places in Italy and Spain where the coronavirus hit particularly hard: Milan, Monza, Madrid, San Sebastian and Barcelona.
-All the patients had a particularly bad form of the disease; some did not survive.
+In the study, the researchers examined 1,610 patients with COVID-19 respiratory failure in Italy and Spain, where the coronavirus hit particularly hard: Milan, Monza, Madrid, San Sebastian and Barcelona.
+All patients had a particularly bad form of the disease; some did not survive.

 Blood type A means highest risk